"Hvad hedder det?

 Culture Club

-He was a short stocky fellow without any waist.
-Square-faced he narrowly eyeballed me with the appropriate amount of distrust that non-Danes deserve.
+He was a short, stocky fellow without any waist.
+Square-faced, he narrowly eyeballed me with the appropriate amount of distrust that non-Danes deserve.

-With a deep pleasant baritone he explained something he found funny, followed by a loud:
+With a deep pleasant baritone he explained something he found funny, followed by a loud: "Bahhaha!"

 Mørfar and Mørmør, we once made the mistake of agreeing to have Christmas dinner with them.
 Once.